terraform-google-modules/terraform-example-foundation/2-environments/README.md

     _STATE_BUCKET_NAME
     _PROJECT_ID (the cicd project id)
     ```
-1. Copy terraform wrapper script to the root of your new repository.
+1. Copy Terraform wrapper script to the root of your new repository.
    ```
    cp ../terraform-example-foundation/build/tf-wrapper.sh .
    ```